Decision Fatigue in Neurodivergent Adults: How to Reduce Overwhelm and Simplify Choices

 Fear of “getting it wrong”

 It’s not just about big life choices.
-It’s the constant hum of tiny questions, what to eat, where to sit, when to speak, how to respond, that depletes your energy before the day even begins.
+It’s the constant hum of tiny questions, what to eat, where to sit, when to speak, and how to respond, that can deplete your energy before the day even begins.

 You avoid even minor decisions altogether (“I don’t care, you choose.”)